 Lincoln Hollister - About Me

-Lincoln Hollister is scheduled to retire on July 1, 2011.
+Lincoln Hollister retired on July 1, 2011.
 A celebration of his retirement was held on April 30, 2011 at Guyot Hall and at Prospect House.
 This event is featured in Geosciences News, in slide-show_#1 and in slide-show_#2.

 Lincoln Hollister has been a Geosciences faculty member since 1968.
 Driving his research and teaching is this major question: how are mountains and continental crust made?
 To address this, Hollister uses the pressure-temperature-time-strain history of rocks - the products of mountain building – to investigate the tectonic processes operating on continental crust.